xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Textures

-Textures, represented as `scene_texture`, contains either 8-bit LDR or 32-bit float HDR images with four channels.
+Textures, represented as `texture_data`, contains either 8-bit LDR or 32-bit float HDR images with four channels.
 Textures can be encoded in either a linear color space or as sRGBs, depending on an internal flag.
 The use of float versus byte is just a memory saving feature.